localstack/localstack-blog.github.io/content/2024-04-15-announcing-the-localstack-snowflake-emulator/index.md

 )
 ```

-Similarly, you can utilize the JDBC driver to connect to the Snowflake emulator from your preferred DB visualization tool.
+Similarly, you can utilize the JDBC driver to connect to the Snowflake emulator from your preferred database visualization tool.

 Once connected, you can set up your development environment by executing commands to establish core components.
 Create a warehouse named `test_warehouse`, a database named `testdb`, and a schema named `testschema` with the following commands: